code-wolf-byte/forklift/README.md

 `!unverify @member` commands (requires the `Manage Roles` permission) to assign or remove the configured verification role.
 Use `/setup_verification` (requires `Manage Server`) to post the Devils to Devils verification embed and "Verify Here" button in the current channel.
+Populate `DISCORD_TEST_GUILD_IDS` (comma- separated) to register the slash command as a guild command for those IDs so it appears immediately while testing.

 [py-cord]: https://pypi.org/project/py-cord/